IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ### Data location

 Media accounts are a global Azure resource and media may be processed and cached in any Azure region.
-Media content is stored in the location when the account is created using the `dataLocation` property.
+Media content is stored in the location specified when the account is created using the `dataLocation` property. `dataLocation` is set to an Azure geography, for example
+`United States` or `Europe`, data may be stored within any Azure region in the geography.
 The data location of an account may not be changed after the account has been created.

 ### Public network access